Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Do I need a specific visa to buy property in Ethiopia right now?

-A typical document set for foreign buyers in Ethiopia includes your passport, proof of foreign-sourced funds, TIN registration, the Ministry authorization approval, and often a power of attorney if you cannot be physically present for all steps.
+A typical document set for a foreign buyer completing a purchase in Ethiopia includes a valid passport, proof of foreign-currency funds (bank statements or wire documentation), the Ministry authorization letter, a power of attorney if you are not present in person, and evidence of TIN registration for tax payment purposes.

 Does buying property help me get residency and citizenship in Ethiopia in 2026?

-Under Proclamation No. 1388/2025, foreign homeowners and their families may receive a residence permit or a five-year multiple-entry visa, but the exact implementation details are still being clarified by Ethiopian authorities.
+What the 2025 foreign homeownership proclamation does provide is that qualifying owners and their families may receive a residence permit or a five-year multiple-entry visa linked to the property, though the precise implementation steps for this benefit are still being operationalized.

 Can I legally rent out property on my visa in Ethiopia right now?

-However, foreign landlords in Ethiopia must register for taxes, file rental income tax returns, and comply with tenant registration requirements, and non-residents are taxed on Ethiopian-sourced rental income at the same rates as residents.
+Foreign landlords in Ethiopia must register for tax purposes and file rental income returns, since non-residents are taxed on Ethiopian-sourced income at the same progressive rates as residents, which means you will need a local accountant or tax representative to handle annual filings on your behalf.

 We cover everything there is to know about buying and renting out in Ethiopia here.